 You usually have seven days to study and complete the entire exam.
 It’s your choice as to how much time you allocate for studying and taking the exam.
 One downside is that the company doesn’t pay you for taking the exam.

 The study guide is an ebook that’s roughly 150 pages long.
 It contains all the evaluator guidelines you will need to follow to effectively rate search engine results.

 Within the pages are links and videos for additional training content.
 In reality, you have more than 150 pages to cover in a few days.

 Although each company will produce a slightly different exam, you can expect the same testing format.

-This exam is usually broken into three parts and tests your research and scoring skills:
+This exam is usually broken into three parts:

 The computer and mobile phone exam portions test your ability to research.
 Make sure you use the study guide and your personal notes during these parts to follow the guidelines.

 Here are a few tips on preparing for the exam:

 - It’s an open book exam.
 Look at the evaluator guidelines as much as possible to choose the best answer.

 - Study, study, study.
 Do your best to study the guidelines as much as possible before you take the exam so you don’t worry about running out of time while looking answers.